 Activities will include

-There is a narrated shuttle ride available.
-The $8 cost conbines with one of the alternate gunfights.
+- There is a narrated shuttle ride available.
+The $8 cost combines with one of the alternate gunfights.
 Or if interested, we can schedule a walking tour with the visitor center.
 Also you can inquire about a ghost tour for Saturday Night.